TGAC/COPO-documentation/about/sample-managers-guidelines.rst

       **Accept or Reject Samples web page: Accepting samples within ERGA profiles**

    .. raw:: html

       <br>

-   A confirmation popup dialogue will be displayed as shown below.
+   A confirmation popup dialogue will be displayed as shown below after the |accept-samples-button| button is clicked.

-   Click the **Ok** button to accept the selected sample record(s) or click the **Cancel** button to cancel the action.
+   Click the **Okay** button to accept the selected sample record(s) or click the **Cancel** button to cancel the action.

    .. figure:: /assets/images/samples_accept_reject/samples_accept_reject_accept_samples_confirmation_popup_dialogue.png
       :alt: Accept samples confirmation dialogue on the 'Accept or Reject Samples' web page